Acklie History, Family Crest & Coats of Arms

 Some of the family were found in Whitworth, Durham in early years.
 "According to the Boldon book, this manor was held by Thomas de Acley, by the service of a quarter of a knight's fee."

-Important Dates for the Acklie family
+Early History of the Acklie family

 This web page shows only a small excerpt of our Acklie research.
 Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Acklie History in all our PDF Extended History products and printed products wherever possible.